dotaheor/unify-Go-builtin-and-custom-generics/README.md

 	// The only exported gen is used as the output of the generic.
 	// NOTE: the name of the declared gen is not important,
 	//       as long as it is exported.
-	//       It is recommended to use the same name as the enclosing gen. gen TreeMap[Element type] type {
+	//       It is recommended to use the same name as the enclosing gen, if possible. gen TreeMap[Element type] type {
 		// The only exported type is used as the output of the generic.
 		// NOTE: the name of the declared type is not important,
 		//       as long as it is exported.
-		//       It is recommended to use the same name as the enclosing gen. type TreeMap struct {...}
+		//       It is recommended to use the same name as the enclosing gen, if possible. type TreeMap struct {...}
 		func (t *TreeMap) Put(k Key, e Element) {...}
 		func (t *TreeMap) Get(k Key) Element {...}